Floor Lamps and Solar Lights

 Spray Paint Repurposed Floor Lamp

-Add Solar Lights to Repurposed Floor Lamp
+Add Solar Lights to the Repurposed Floor Lamp

 I tried out the solar lights that I bought for the chandelier.
 I liked them okay.